mrintegrate/after-layoffs/README.md

 - #tv-and-movies - Relax and chat about what you saw recently.
 <p>(Permissions for all above channels set to MemberX role)</p>

-### Private Voice Channels
+#### Private Voice Channels
-- &#x1F50A;General Voice Chat - A space for MemberX's only conversations to take place utilizing discord's video conferencing functionality
+- &#x1F50A;General Voice Chat - A space for MemberX-only conversations to take place utilizing discord's video conferencing functionality

-### Creating Channels within Categories in Discord
+##### Creating Channels within Categories in Discord
 <p>To add a new channel to a category on Discord, follow these steps:</p>
 <ol>
   <li>Right-click the category you want to add the channel to and select "Create Channel"